vkhazin/multicloud-courseware/content/docker-kubernetes/lab-k8s-deployment.md

 5. Select `Create cluster` once the API has been enabled
 6. Choose the `Standard cluster` and provide a name
 7. For location type select `zonal` and select the desired location
-8. Select `3` for `Number of nodes`
-9. Select the default version of the cluster from the drop-down list
+8. Select the default version of the cluster from the drop-down list
+9. Select `3` for `Number of nodes`
 10. Select `n1-standard-1` for the node size
 11. Select `Create` link and wait for the cluster to provision - may take a few minutes
 12. When the cluster is provisioned and ready, select `connect` link next to the cluster name
-13. Select `Run in Cloud Shell` and then open the editor to switch to a full browser window
+13. Select `Run in Cloud Shell`
+14. Select the `Launch Editor` icon to switch to a full browser window with a terminal panel
-14. In the terminal panel test our connectivity to the cluster: `kubectl get node`
+15. In the terminal panel test our connectivity to the cluster: `kubectl get node`
-15. The result should list nodes with a few minutes age since we have created the cluster
+16. The result should list nodes with a few minutes age since we have created the cluster
-16. To deploy our first application to the cluster we will reuse the node.js end-point from the previous lab
+17. To deploy our first application to the cluster we will reuse the node.js end-point from the previous lab
-17. The docker image published to docker hub: [https://hub.docker.com/repository/docker/vkhazin/courseware-nodejs-container](https://hub.docker.com/repository/docker/vkhazin/courseware-nodejs-container)
+18. The docker image published to docker hub: [https://hub.docker.com/repository/docker/vkhazin/courseware-nodejs-container](https://hub.docker.com/repository/docker/vkhazin/courseware-nodejs-container)
-18. Create a new folder
+19. Create a new folder
-19. Add a new file under the root of the new folder: `deployment.yml` with the following content:
+20. Add a new file under the root of the new folder: `deployment.yml` with the following content:
-20. ```
+21. ```
     apiVersion: apps/v1
     kind: Deployment
     metadata: